Samshal/dumpcap-orchestrator/README.md

 - Integration with packet analysis pipelines (e.g., Zeek, Suricata)

 Please open issues or PRs with test steps and environment details.

-## License

-This repository does not include a license file.
-If you intend to share or reuse this script, add an appropriate license (e.g., MIT) to clarify usage and redistribution.